 Exploration of training techniques for the young, spoiled or difficult horse.
 Emphasis on breaking techniques and training horses to ride and drive.
 Methodologies involved in preparing individuals to teach others to train their own horse.
+Two lecture; Three lab.

 AGE265.
 Horse Boarding and Training Facilities (2).